tobiasvanderwerff/flash-attention/README.md

 - [x] See what solution chatgpt comes up with for softmax kernel
 - [x] Python impl of flash attention
 - [x] Try out cuBLAS
-- [ ] Integrate with CUTLASS
+- [ ] Integrate with CUTLASS + CuTE (CUTLASS >=3.0)
 - [ ] C++ impl of flash attention
+- [ ] Set up NCU/(Nsight?) profiling on Lightning Studio
+- [ ] Profile kernels with NCU (eg to see whether an implementation is compute-bound or memory-bound and where things can be improved).
+Softmax is a good one to try out first.
 - [ ] Look for ways to optimize softmax kernel
-- [ ] Write transpose matmul kernel
+- [ ] Write transpose matmul kernel (?)
-- [ ] Try out Nsight profiler to get insight into performance bottlenecks
 - [ ] (optional) Triton implementation
 - [ ] (optional): try out using CUDA with Docker for potentially easier dependency management: https://github.com/pbridger/cuda-experiments/blob/main/Dockerfile